-One of the first Disneyland Paris posts I read back in the summer was the 30 Awesome Disneyland Paris Tips and Tricks by Kellie of My Little Babog.
-She had so many good tips for us when we were starting our planning and I was still referring to it recently.
+One of the first Disneyland Paris posts I read back in the summer when we were planning our visit to Disney Paris was the 30 Awesome Disneyland Paris Tips and Tricks by Kellie of My Little Babog.
+She had so many good tips for us when we were starting our planning and I was still referring to it until we went.

 Kate from Five Little Stars is a regular Disneyland Paris visitor and has a whole Disney series on her blog.

 Joanna from The Knights Tribe has a blog post Top Tips for Disneyland Paris.
 The tips I gleamed from her were to bring a small first aid pack with Calpol, plasters, wet wipes and antihistamines in it.
 She also said to make sure you find time to just soak up the atmosphere as Disney is a magical place.